Jun 27, 2024

 This E-waste is rapidly inundating our landfills, posing a severe problem because its contents are far from disposable.
 Some e-waste items can take over a century to decompose fully.
 This surge in e-waste is also shrinking our overall landfill capacity, forcing governments to expand landfill sites.

 Moreover, e-waste contains hazardous substances like lead, mercury, cadmium, hexavalent chromium, and brominated fire retardants.
-These toxins are not only difficult to dispose of but can also harm the environment.
+These toxins are difficult to dispose of and can harm the environment.

 According to the ABS (Australian Bureau of Statistics), if 75% of the 1.5 million televisions discarded annually were recycled, it would result in savings of 23,000 tonnes of CO2 equivalents, 520 mega litres of water, 400,000 gigajoules of energy, and 160,000 cubic meters of landfill space!